virtual-labs/exp-measurement-of-alignment-using-autocollimator-iitkgp/experiment/theory.md

 <div align="center">
 <img src="images/figure2.png" class="img-fluid">

-Figure 2:- Reflector is not at right angles to the direction of the rays
+<b>Figure 2:- Reflector is not at right angles to the direction of the rays</b>
 </div>

 **Working of Autocollimator**